Andrea Voßhoff: Commissioner for Data Protection and Information Freedom

-On 19 December 2013 a Bundestag vote confirmed Andrea Voßhoff's appointment as Federal Commissioner for Data Protection and Freedom of Information in succession to Peter Schaar whose retirement had taken effect, formally, three days earlier, following a ten-year incumbency incumbency.
+On 19 December 2013, a Bundestag vote confirmed Voßhoff's appointment as Federal Commissioner for Data Protection and Freedom of Information in succession to Peter Schaar whose retirement had taken effect, formally, three days earlier, following a ten-year incumbency.
 Voßhoff was installed in her new role by Interior Minister Thomas de Maizière on 4 February 2014.

 The appointment was criticised by the powerful (in Germany) data protection lobby.
 As a member of the Bundestag between 1998 and 2013 Voßhoff had voted in support of several contentious pieces of government legislation in respect of matters such as data retention, online data access involving (in particular) child abuse, government access to citizen's computers using undisclosed spying software and the Anti-Counterfeiting Trade Agreement.
 More generally ventilated was a suspicion that Voßhoff had been given the job as a consolation prize following her unexpected failure to secure re-election to the Bundestag because of an unforeseen quirk in the psephological arithmetic.
 At the end of her first 100 days in post the media verdict was, on balance, negative.
 Writing a little more than nine months after her installation, Constanze Kurz, on behalf of the Chaos Computer Club, was already prepared to describe Voßhoff's first year in office as "a disaster".
 In a new era of mass-surveillance the Data Protection Commissioner was, for the most part, nowhere to be seen.
 Such interventions as she had made were timid bordering on apologetic.

 In 2016 Andre Meister felt able to provide a less one-sided assessment: "This critique [which the Data Protection Protectioner had just authored, and which had then been leaked] could hardly be clearer.
 The otherwise rather insipid Andrea Voßhoff gives the intelligence services and the chancellry one legal ear-bashing after another".
 Two years after that, however, reflecting on the ending of Voßhoff's five year term, Kurz remained robustly unimpressed: "Data Protection and Information Freedom both require a return to a much stronger public profile".

 Critics and supporters alike could agree on the way in which data protection challenges grew during the first part of the twenty-first century.
 In the course of Voßhoff's five year incumbency the number of people working at the Data Protection Commisariat more than doubled.

 Between 2014 and 2018 Voßhoff was a member of the German government's - thus far largely inconsequential - Data Ethics Commission.

 Voßhoff's term as data protection commissioner ended at the beginning of 2019.
 In a review of Voßhoff's term, Constanze Kurz renewed her criticism on netzpolitik.org, attesting to the outgoing federal data protection commissioner's lack of visibility in public debates, even though events relevant to data protection law, such as the entry into force of the DSGVO or the controversy over the state Trojan, fell during Voßhoff's term.
 His successor is SPD politician Ulrich Kelber.